tiwareep/BlackJack/README.md

 Blackjack Program (Ruby)

-Simple Black Jack program.
+Simple BlackJack program.

-To run this program, simply type ruby blackjackgame.rb in the terminal.
+To run this program, simply type ruby blackjack.rb in the terminal.

 Enjoy the game.